Moldova profile

 Most private FM radio networks rebroadcast output from Russian and Romanian stations.

-Many outlets are loss-making and rely on funding from oligarchs and politicians who tend to use them to promote their interests.

 The press divides along party political lines.
-Moldovan editions of Russian papers are popular, but the overall reach of the press is low and in decline.
+The overall reach of the press is low and in decline.
+There is only one daily newspaper, the Moldovan version of a Russian tabloid.

 The internet is the second most important source of news after TV.
 Nearly 2.9 million Moldovans were online by 2017 - around 71% of the population (Internetworldstats.com).